Walking Pad Width & Belt Size Guide for Every Height

 Over 6 feet tall

 Choose a belt that is 45 inches or longer.
-Tall walkers have strides that regularly exceed 30 inches, and anything under 44 inches will feel cramped at normal walking speeds.
-The KingSmith A1 Pro (16.5x47.2-inch belt) and the KingSmith P1 (15.75x47-inch belt) both deliver the length that tall users need to walk naturally.
+Tall walkers have strides that regularly exceed 30 inches, and anything under 44 inches can feel cramped at normal walking speeds.
+The WALKINGPAD Z1 (17.3x47.2-inch belt), KingSmith P1 (15.75x47-inch belt), and LifeSpan TX6 (20x48-inch belt) all provide the length needed for a more natural stride.

 How Wide Should Your Walking Pad Belt Be?

-Belt width ranges on current walking pads span from 15.75 inches to 16.5 inches.
-Here is how each width category feels in practice:
+Belt width on current walking pads spans roughly 15 to 20 inches.
+Here is how each category feels in practice:

 How Do All Walking Pads Compare on Belt Size?